 In South Carolina, bagworms survive the winter as eggs in a bag.
 The larvae hatch during May.
 They spin their cases and carry them along as they feed.
 After further development, the adult male emerges from its bag in late summer.
 It locates an adult female in her bag.
 After mating, the female lays 500 to 1,000 eggs in her bag and dies.

 Prevention & Control: Several parasites and predators feed on bagworms, generally keeping their numbers under control.
 Removal of the egg-containing bags during winter and early spring is a very effective method for preventing problems before the next growing season.
-Once removed, the bags should be destroyed or placed in a deep container, which allows beneficial parasites that may also be present in the bags to escape while retaining the bagworm larvae.
+Once removed, destroy or dispose of the bags or place them in a deep container, which allows beneficial parasites that may also be present in the bags to escape while retaining the bagworm larvae.

 If the infestation is severe or the bags are out of reach, spray with the bacterial insecticide Bt.
 This insecticide contains spores of the bacterium, Bacillus thuringiensis, which when eaten kill the caterpillar.
 Young larvae are much more susceptible to the treatment than are older larvae.
 As such, apply this pesticide in the spring as soon as bagworms are seen.
 Control is most effective when spraying is done in late afternoon or early evening.
 See Table 1 for examples of products containing Bt.
 This insecticide is very safe to use.
+Additional insecticides for control are spinosad, acephate, bifenthrin, cyhalothrin, or cyfluthrin.
 As with any pesticide, read and follow all label directions and precautions before using.

 Spruce Spider Mite: Mites are not insects but are more closely related to spiders.
 Spruce spider mites (Oligonychus ununguis) are serious pests of juniper.
 They are very small and not seen easily with the naked eye.
 They have piercing mouthparts that they use to suck plant sap.
 Their feeding results in speckling (formation of tiny yellow spots) on needles.
 Some needles may turn brown and drop off.
 With heavy infestations, fine webbing may be seen on the plant.
 Several seasons of heavy mite feeding may kill a juniper.
 Although most spider mites increase in numbers during hot, dry weather, spruce spider mites are cool-weather mites.
 Their population peaks during spring and fall, but drops dramatically during the heat of summer when predators feed on them.